 Note: A /25 network (255.255.255.128) subdivides a regular /24 network into two subnets and is a simple way to maximize local protected IP addressing for security services.
-Below are the IP subnets and schemes that BIG-IP SSL Orchestrator uses by default, but any addressing scheme can be used.
+Below are the IP subnets

 Additionally, BIG-IP SSL Orchestrator doesn't source NAT (SNAT) for the client source address across inline layer 3 services.
 Inline layer 3 services must therefore also have a static route back to the inbound side of BIG-IP SSL Orchestrator for IPs/subnets that match the client-side network.
 See Figure 3 for an example.